tikv/rfcs/text/0077-in-memory-pessimistic-locks.md

 If the check passes, it is safe for us to write the pessimistic locks into the lock table.
 After this, we can return the response to the client without proposing anything at all.

 For all writes involving the lock CF, the lock in the lock table should be cleared.
 For example, when a `Prewrite` command replaces a pessimistic lock with a 2PC lock, of course, this is a replicated write, we need to remove the pessimistic lock from the lock table after the write succeeds.
+This should be done in the raftstore no matter it is a leader or a follower.

 ### Region leader transfer